onirhakin/live-novel-for-runpod/README.md

 ![alt text](<readme images/live novel nominal.png>)

 This repo contains files to quickly install and run Live Novel on a Runpod pod.
-This has been tested with Mistral-7b-64k, but theoretically any text generative model could be used.
+This has been tested with Mistral-7b-64k-GGUF and Mixtral-8x7B-v0.1-GGUF, but theoretically any text generative model (with GGUF format) could be used.

+This branch is identical to the original mistral-7b one, but it has settings tailored for mixtral in the readme and can download the model in parallel to the installation to speed up the startup.

 It is faster to clone and run installation scripts every time a new pod is created, rather than creating an image with live novel already installed.